 The New Look shape of 1947 carried over into the skirts worn in the ‘50s.
 Skirts were tight at the natural waist and were either very full or very fitted.
-They are very figure flattering and really fun to wear which is why 1950s skirts are a must have items in any vintage fashion lover’s wardrobe.
+The names of these style of skirts have changed over the decades.
+Today 50s skirts are often called full circle skirt, swing skirts, pencil skirts, wiggle skirts, tea length skirt, or midi skirts.
+They are very figure flattering and fun to wear, which is why 1950s skirts are must-have items in any vintage fashion lover’s wardrobe.

 While cotton and wool were used in circle skirts, wool felt was the best choice.
-It was thick yet light which made it cover hoop skirt ridges easily.
-It also didn’t need hemming since the edges never raveled.
+It was thick yet light, which made it cover hoop skirt ridges easily.
+It also didn’t need hemming since the edges never unraveled.
 Add some rick rack and the skirt was really styling!
-In the age of “atomic” art abstract designs circled the skirt hem such as these below.
+In the age of “atomic” art, abstract designs circled the skirt hem such as these below.

-The 1950s poodle skirt was a ‘50s favorite, often in white, standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
-Even more decorations came in the form of the large applique cats, squirrels, guitars, or catchy phrases like “See You Later Alligator.”
-The poodle skirt became a lasting icon of the 1950s especially for teenagers but women wore them too with more mature appliques such as the Eiffel tower, telephone, and martini pictured below.
+The 1950s poodle skirt was a ‘50s favorite swing style with a poodle standing at the hem of the skirt, complete with a curly embroidered or sequin leash.
+Other decorations came in the form of the large applique cats, squirrels, guitars, or catchy phrases like “See You Later Alligator.”
+They were made of wool felt, a stiff fabric that didn’t reveal hoop lines underneath.
+It was also quite light and never wrinkled.
+The poodle skirt became a lasting icon of the 1950s especially for girls and young teenagers, but women wore them, too, with more mature appliques such as the Eiffel tower, telephone, and martini pictured below.
+Poodle skirts were paired with a sweater tops or button-down blouses, white bobby socks and saddle shoes- the same ionic look worn to Sock Hop dances.
+Learn more about the origins of the Poodle Skirt or shop poodle skirts here with even more poodle skirt history.

 Pleated skirts were also popular in the ‘50s, especially with Dior.
 They could be large pleats or tiny accordion ones, as long as there was plenty of fabric!